Drupada: Kingship

 Drupada becomes the king of Panchala after the death of Prishata.
 According to the Adi Parva of the epic, his capital was known as Kampilya.
 Meanwhile, Drona lives a life of poverty but after his son, Ashvatthama, is teased for being so poor that he is unable to afford milk, he approaches Drupada for help.
 Drupada, now conscious of the difference of status between them, refuses to acknowledge their friendship and shuns Drona, and calls him a beggar.

 Drona becomes infuriated and vows to avenge the insult.
 After leaving the palace, he wanders about in search of disciples who are capable of confronting Drupada.
 He is later employed by Bhishma to train the Kuru princes—the Pandava brothers and the Kaurava brothers.
 After their military education ends, Drona asks them to defeat and capture Drupada as his gurudakshina (fees).
 The princes attack Drupada, but the latter is able to defeat all the Kauravas.
 Then the Pandavas, led by Arjuna, capture Drupada, binding him in ropes and bringing him to Drona.
 Upon Drupada's request, Drona agrees to maintain friendly relations in future.
-He is set free, but the country of Panchala is divided into two parts, giving its one part to Drupada, and the another part to Drona.
+He is set free, but the country of Panchala is divided into two parts, giving its one part to Drupada, and the other part to Drona.